Eleven (Stranger Things): Season 4

-At the start of season four, Eleven begins going to school in California alongside Will and struggles with the loss of her powers, as well as being bullied by a girl named Angela (Elodie Grace Orkin).
-When Mike comes to visit, Eleven pretends she has many friends to please Mike, but she is humiliated at a roller rink and strikes Angela in the face in retaliation.
+At the start of season four, Eleven begins going to school in California alongside Will and struggles with the loss of her powers, as well as being bullied by a girl named Angela (Élodie Grace Orkin).
+When Mike comes to visit, Eleven pretends she has many friends to please Mike, but Will isn't convinced.
+She is humiliated at a roller rink and strikes Angela in the face in retaliation.
 She is taken into police custody, but Dr. Owens intercepts her arrest and takes her with him.
 He explains that Hawkins is in danger and he has been working in a program that may be able to bring back Eleven's powers.
 Eleven agrees to participate, risking that she may never see her friends ever again.
 Eleven is taken to a facility in Nevada and discovers Dr. Brenner is still alive.
+Eleven tries to run only to end up tranquilized.

-Eleven is placed into a sensory deprivation tank (dubbed NINA) and relives her repressed memories of her time at Hawkins lab.
+After Eleven's hair is cut and is placed in a short jumpsuit offscreen, she is placed into a sensory deprivation tank (dubbed NINA) and relives her repressed memories of her time at Hawkins lab.
 Eleven attempts to escape the facility but discovers her powers are slowly returning, convincing her to stay.
 She discovers she was often ostracized by the other children, but a kindly orderly (Jamie Campbell Bower) watched over her and gave her advice on how to control her powers.
 The orderly, who is in fact subject One in Brenner's experiments, manipulated Eleven into removing an implant in his neck that suppressed his powers, then went on to massacre the rest of the children and staff in the lab.
 One later revealed himself to be Henry Creel, who killed his mother and sister in the 1950s and got his father arrested for it.
 Henry attempted to kill Eleven after she refused to help him eradicate humanity, but she overpowered him and sent him into the Upside Down, where he became Vecna.
 Brenner discovers Eleven at the scene of the massacre where she fell comatose and forgot the events.
-Brenner discovered the events through security cameras and made Eleven spy on Russians as a cover for searching for Henry.
+Brenner discovered the events through security cameras and made Eleven spies on Russians as a cover for searching for Henry.